ingesolvoll/ingesolvoll.github.io/_posts/2016-03-23-clojure-railways.markdown

 ### Pros

+* Asynchronous code can be written as a simple procedure
 * Error handling is transparent and predictable
 * Short circuiting on error makes corrupted app states less likely.
 * Easy to inspect the data flowing through the chain